mathigon/textbooks/content/sequences/content.md

 ---
 > id: hailstone-2
+> goals: var-max

-It seems like, whatever we pick as the first value, the sequence will always end up in a 4, 2, 1 cycle.
+It seems like the length of the sequence varies a lot, but it will always end up in a 4, 2, 1 cycle – no matter what first number we pick.

-It is interesting to visualise the terms of the sequence in a chart:
+We can visualise the terms of the sequence in a chart:

     x-coordinate-system(margins="12 12 24 40")
-    p.md ${n}{n|12|1,50,1}
+      .hailstone-slider.md #[span Start value:]${n}{n|12|1,50,1}

 ---
+> id: hailstone-3

 ::: column.grow